tudola68/math-util-live/README.md

 ## You will find in this repo:

 * NetBeans Apache Ant project including JUnit Test
-* .gitignore file for NetBeans project # Welcome to my first Repository - MathUtil project
+* .gitignore file for NetBeans project
 * README.md - this file itself - using Markdown language

 ### © 2023 tudola68 | fb/tudola68